gagle/node-tftp/README.md

 `req` is an instance of a [GetStream](#server_getstream_putstream) and `res` is an instance of a [PutStream](#server_getstream_putstream).

 This event is emitted after some minimal validations.
-In the case of GET operations, the request automatically sends an error if the file doesn't exists, so if you use a custom request listener, you don't need to check if the file exists because this check was already done.
-If the file is in fact a directory the request also sends an error.
+If the path is directory or the user tries to access a path from outside the root directory, the request fails.
+Furthermore, in the case of GET operations, the request automatically sends an error if the file doesn't exist, so if you use a custom request listener, you don't need to check whether the file exists because this validation was already done.

 ---

+<a name="server_close"></a>
+__close() : undefined__

+Closes the server and stops receiving new connections.

+---

+<a name="server_listen"></a>
+__listen() : undefined__

+Starts accepting new connections.

+---

+<a name="server_requestlistener"></a>
+__requestListener(req, res) : undefined__

+This function must NOT be called from outside a `request` listener.
+This function is the default request listener, it automatically handles the GET and PUT requests.

+---

 <a name="server_getstream_putstream"></a>
 __GetStream and PutStream__

+When the `request` event is emitted, a new GetStream and PutStream instances are created.
+These streams are similar to the [streams](#client_getstream_putstream) used in the client but with one difference.
+The GetStream (`req`) acts like the "connection" object.
+All the events from the PutStream (`res`) are forwarded to the `req` object, so you don't need to attach any event to the `res` object.

+The GetStream has two additional properties:

+- __method__ - _String_
+  The transfer's method. `GET` or `PUT`.
+- __file__ - _String_
+  The path of the file.
+The directories are not created recursively if they don't exist.

+Method:

+__abort() : undefined__

+Aborts the the transfer.

+The PutStream has one additional method:

+__setUserExtensions(userExtensions) : undefined__

+Sets the user extensions to send back to the client in response to the received user extensions.
+You cannot send extensions different from the ones that are sent by the user.

+As said previously, the TFTP protocol doesn't have any built-in authentication but thanks to the user extensions you can implement a simple authentication mechanism as showed [here](https://github.com/gagle/node-tftp/blob/master/examples/user-extensions-authentication.js).

+Look at the [examples](https://github.com/gagle/node-tftp/tree/master/examples) for more details.